Tuition and Financial Aid

 Complete your FAFSA online.

 Be sure to list the American University (AU) FAFSA code, 001434, in the college release section.
-(A limited supply of paper FAFSA forms is available from the AU Financial Aid Office, if you prefer.)

 Continuing students will receive their notification letters via the student portal in late June after spring grades have been received and reviewed.
 Missing grades may delay the arrival of your award letter.